GuOrg/Gu.Roslyn.Asserts/README.md

 ## Diagnostics

-Us this to test that the analyzer reports error or warning at position indicated with ↓
+Use `AnalyzerAssert.Diagnostics<FieldNameMustNotBeginWithUnderscore>(code)` to test that the analyzer reports error or warning at position indicated with ↓

 ```c#
 [Test]